0xTemplar/DataHive/README.md

 ### Akave Integration: Decentralized Storage for AI-ready Data

 **Overview**
+- Akave acts as storage layer for AI verified and validated datasets contributed to a campaign.
+Upon creation, a dedicated storage bucket is provisioned on Akave, a decentralized Filecoin-based storage solution.
+Participants upload data directly to the campaign’s Akave bucket.

-Akave serves as DataHive’s decentralized storage solution, providing robust and secure file management capabilities.
+- Akave also serves as DataHive’s decentralized storage solution, providing robust and secure file management capabilities.
 It acts as a decentralized hot retrieval layer, accessible via the `AkaveLinkAPI`, allowing seamless interaction with stored datasets.

 **Key Functionalities:**
 - **Bucket Management**: Create, list, and retrieve detailed information about buckets.